BreaBang/todo-mvc-auth-local/README.md

 - Make sure your .env file is in your .gitignore before pushing to github.
  ---

-# What did I do on this group project?
+# What Did I Do On This Group Project?

 The whole group started the project by walking through the code and learning how the to render items from the controller into the EJS file.